Mukim Pulai Johor, Malaysia Travel Guide

 An urban forest park.
 It comprises walking trails, recreational facilities, and even a mini zoo.
 It acts as a green lung, creating a quiet environment and a connection to nature amidst the urban sprawl.
 Open daily with no-cost entry.
 It enables visitors to experience Johor Bahru city's commitment to preserving some of its natural setting.

-Johor Bahru city city itself is not known for its beaches, as the Straits of Johor are mainly for sending.
-For significant beach destinations, travel to Desaru Coast, situated about 1.5 to 2 hours drive east, giving a full coastal experience.
-Within the city, Danga Bay Park and Hutan Bandar MPJBT remain your best bets for accessing lush areas and enjoying nature.
+Johor Bahru city itself is not known for its beaches, as the Straits of Johor are mainly for sending.
+For significant beach destinations, travel to Desaru Coast, located approximately 1.5 to A two-hour drive east, offering a full coastal experience.
+Within the city, Danga Bay Park and Hutan Bandar MPJBT remain your best bets for getting to lush areas and enjoying nature.

 Choose locations that align with your interests, whether historical, cultural, or natural.
 Public transport connectivity varies.